vigji/cainjb/pages/page_06.md

 `Electric Febrifuge may be; but bad for life’s fitful fever.
 Its active ingredient had finally let me down.` Gelsemium sempervirens, Physicians prepared it as a nostrum called “Electrical Febrifuge” (Club, 1883).

-`I was nothing if not generous.I started my fellow garden enthusiast on the foxgloves.`
+`I was nothing if not generous.I started my fellow garden enthusiast on the foxgloves.` foxgloves: Digitalis

 `He would appreciate that if he knew.
 Yes, I was doing my best for the dear girl.`